Starting & Managing Nonprofits

-Keep you nonprofit operating at peak effectiveness with Candid's searchable database of expanded, in-depth profiles of 140,000 grantmakers, plus inside looks at the grants they've actually made.
-Please make an appointment with us, call (720-865-1363) or visit Reference at the Central Library for more information.
+Keep your nonprofit operating at peak effectiveness with Candid's searchable database of expanded, in-depth profiles of 140,000 grantmakers, plus inside looks at the grants they've actually made.
+Please call (720-865-1363) or visit Reference at the Central Library for more information.

 Start-up guides, legal resources, associations and state agencies.